goodblockio/drealms-standard/docs/DeveloperGuide.md

 ## License Actions

-The dRealms License interface allows (or disallows) third parties to obtain, modify, and remove licenses from NFT families.
-After obtaining a license, this interface allows such third parties to save a custom representation of an NFT for use in their game or application.
+The dRealms License interface allows third parties to obtain, modify, and remove licenses from NFT families.
+After obtaining a license, the interface allows such third parties to save a custom representation of an NFT for use in their game or application.

 ### ACTION `setlicmodel()`